andrewmagill/andrewmagill.github.io/index.md

           <section>
             <video style="max-height: 550px;" data-autoplay src="video/create_bash_process_4.mp4"></video>
             <p>
-            We can add a variety of different types of processes, here we are adding a bash script that will download imagery prior to processing.
+            We can add a variety of different types of processes, here we add a bash script that will download imagery prior to processing.
             </p>
           </section>